 How do I apply for a permit?

 After all required documents listed above are completed, the application may be dropped off at the City of Winnipeg Planning, Property and Development Department, located at Unit 31 – 30 Fort Street, Winnipeg, Manitoba R3C 4X7.

-* For more information on the location please visit The City of Winnipeg Deck Permit Website at the following link:
+* For more information on the location please visit The City of Winnipeg Deck Permit Website

 Does my deck need plans sealed by an engineer?

 Some decks require plans sealed by a professional engineer

 - Any roofed structure greater than 100 sq ft that is on or part of the deck

 - Any deck or structure that requires non-standard construction practices or materials that are not outlined in the City of Winnipeg Deck Handbook

 - Any deck greater than 300 sq ft that is on screw piles